Ponder the views of Pitfichie

-This is the longest trail at Pitfichie, but also the easiest.
-It takes you all the way round Cairn William and it’s great for runners, mountain bikers, horse riders and walkers who want a good workout.
+This trail takes you all the way round Cairn William and it’s great for runners, mountain bikers, horse riders and walkers who want a good workout.
 For a shorter route, try just going to the Whitehills stone circle, about a quarter of an hour from the car park: you’ll still find a grand view.

 On the way, look out for some of the forest’s wildlife: you might spot, coal tits, goldcrests, Scottish crossbills or long tail tits.
 Ospreys often fly overhead in the summer: they nest close to the River Don.

 Granite Top trail

 Red: Difficult - 4.0 miles / 6.4 km

 Fast singletrack with some great natural rock features.More information...

 Branching off the Cairn William Trail, you’re soon tackling a challenging climb with some rocky obstacles.
 From the top of the hill there’s a superb panorama over the surrounding countryside: a perfect place for a breather on a summer’s evening.

 After that you’ll need to tread carefully on The Devil’s Staircase – a lively technical descent with some tight switchbacks and a few small drops.
 Then you can drop back down to the Cairn William Trail, or head up and over Pitfichie Hill to find the Downhill Trail.

 This is a red grade trail that’s suitable for good mountain bikers.
 Remember to ride only in the direction of the arrows, from west to east.

 The trail branches off the Cairn William Trail near the King’s Stane.
 Watch for marker post number 16.